top of page

 "Give to Caesar what is Caesar's, and to God what is God's." - Mark 12:17 In an era where immigration discussions often become polarized political debates, the church in Columbus has an amazing opportunity—and a biblical mandate—to rise above the fray and respond with the heart of Christ.
 This isn't about taking political sides; it's about recognizing the divine calling to love our neighbors as ourselves, regardless of their immigration status or the complexities of our curr

-Discipleship Stories: Richard Mendola
+Discipleship Stories: Mark Artrip

 bottom of page